 Any advertisement that engages consumers and asks them to respond directly to a brand in the form of a click, call or purchase, including but not limited to mailers, billboards, social and display advertisements, emails, texts or calls is known as responsive or accountable advertising.
 When TV is the medium, it is known as Direct Response TV Advertising, or DRTV.

-With DRTV ads, brands aim to educate their consumers on the features and benefits of their product, and then have that consumer take one of the aforementioned actions.
-As a little background -- DRTV was born out of infomercial-era ads where products often became household names overnight (literally and figuratively).
+With DRTV ads, brands aim to educate their consumers on the features and benefits of their product or service, and then have that consumer follow a call to action.
+As a little background -- direct response television was born out of infomercial-era ads where products often became household names overnight.
 Famed examples include the George Foreman Grill, ShamWow or the cultural phenomenon, the Snuggie; all these products became million-dollar brands after utilizing this long-form advertising.

 Bill Cogar is the Director of Marketing at Hawthorne, focusing on new client acquisition and marketing strategy.
 His clients span a wide range of industries, from consumer technology and CPG to consumer services and e-learning.
 Prior to joining Hawthorne, Bill worked for the full-service digital agency, Uptown Treehouse, where he was responsible for business development and strategy.
 His new business acquisitions include UNIQLO, Vans, Holland America Line, SAP Concur, Lenovo and PAX Labs.
 He attended the University of Virginia where he majored in history with a concentration in globalism and the development of the modern world.